ItsTheKayBee/workflows/README.md

 Features:
 1. Drag and drop 4 types of nodes.
 2. View and edit config of each nodes.
-3. Focus on a subtree such that other subtrees collapse.
+3. Focus on a subtree such that other subtrees collapse on double click.
 4. Choose dummy data and reset the state to start fresh.